ID1267/CMDT/README.md

 # DSTUF for CASSI

-This repo is the implementation of paper "Residual Degradation Learning Unfolding Framework with Mixing Priors across Spectral and Spatial for Compressive Spectral Imaging"
+This repo is the illustration and implementation of paper "Exploiting Spectral Correlation in Frequency Domain for Hyperspectral Imaging"

 |                          *Scene 1*                           |                          *Scene 6*                           |                          *Scene 8*                           |                          *Scene 10*                           |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |